auth0/node-auth0/README.md

 });
 ```

-> When using at browser you should use `telemetry: false`.
+> Note: When using at browser you should use `telemetry: false`.

 To obtain a Management API token from your node backend, you can use Client Credentials Grant using your registered Auth0 Non Interactive Clients